 Another major part of preparing for an adult Jewish life is taking the time to bring greater justice to our world.
 All of our B’nai Mitzvah students commit themselves to a longer-term mitzvah project during the course of their time of preparation.
 Many undertake this effort together with their families, and many families continue these commitments well beyond the service.

 When it comes to mastering the skills for leading a service and reading from the Torah, our young people work closely with a tutor (supervised by our Director of Education) throughout the period of study – about nine to twelve months, depending on the student’s needs.
-Toward the end of their studies, students will also meet individually with one of our Rabbis to prepare the D’var Torah (words of teaching Torah) that they will share with the congregation.
+Toward the end of their studies, students will also meet individually with one of our Rabbis to prepare the d’var Torah (words of teaching Torah) that they will share with the congregation.
 Our students also participate fully in their religious school grade during the same year.
-We will work with the family to identify an appropriate Bar/Bat Mitzvah tutor (usually one of religious school teachers).
+We work with the family to identify an appropriate Bar/Bat Mitzvah tutor (usually one of our religious schoolteachers).
 Families are responsible for tutoring costs.